Fashion Rules Are Meant To Be Broken…

 Guideline: The official rule on socks is that they should match the color of your pants.
 Socks with patterns are an exception.
 And save your white socks for the gym!

-Some people would say the most important rule of fashion is there are no rules!
-So don’t get caught up in following all the old “rules.”
+Some people would say the most important rule of fashion is there are no rules anymore!
+So don’t get caught up in the “rules.”
 Fashion rules are meant to be broken by those who can pull it off.
 Just use good judgment, and make sure to take a peek in the mirror before you walk out the door!

 “Fashion is all about happiness.
 It’s fun.
 It’s important.